This program NetCalc is broadly based on

 Here is the calculator program:

-NetCalc displays a number of complex impedance registers, labeled Y, X, P, Z0 and N. The X and Y registers are the first and second elements of a stack.
+NetCalc displays a number of complex impedance registers, labeled A, Z, P, Z0, N, and rho.
+The Z and A registers are the first and second elements of a stack.

 The impedances each consist of two terms: resistance and reactance.
-You can do things to the X impedance alone, or combine the X and Y impedances in various ways.
+You can do things to the Z impedance alone, or combine the Z and A impedances in various ways.

 You have three principal options:

-Operations on the X (and Y) register(s) are performed using the buttons at the bottom right.
+Operations on the Z (and A) register(s) are performed using the buttons at the bottom right.
 The command names are the same as those in NETCALC, so you should read the NETCALC instructions before attempting to use the program.

-The X and Y registers appear in the panel at the top left.
-The X register is also shown in parallel form in the P register.
+The Z and A registers appear in the panel at the top left.
+The Z register is also shown in parallel form in the P register.

 Many of the circuit parameters are recomputed at every operation.
 Others are computed as required.

-There are buttons to compute the modulus of X and of N, and four buttons to produce a rudimentary display similar to that on a Smith Chart.
+There are buttons to compute the modulus of Z and of N, and four buttons to produce a rudimentary display similar to that on a Smith Chart.

 Note: => operator means first operand is pushed onto stack at second operand.